jameslevi/atmos/README.md

 ```
 php atmos --make Test
 ```
-2. Open the generated PHP command file and write your code inside the execute method.
+2. Open the generated PHP command file and write your code inside the main method.
 ```php
 /**
  * Method to be executed in the command line.